Who We Are

 Africa in Science (AiS) is an online platform and Think Tank that tracks, analyses, visualises and evaluates the scientific research output of academic and research institutes in Africa.
 The aim is to uncover and bring to the fore under-researched and neglected topics in Africa, and to better understand how societal, economic and education sectors impact the scientific output and merit of research in Africa.
 Thus, generating an outlet that will ultimately stimulate the efficient allocation of resources and funding of science in Africa.

-AiS Online: Our website and Africa-centric database serve as an open access knowledge hub that informs the world about science in Africa.
+- AiS Online: Our Africa-centric datahub and database serve as an open access knowledge hub that informs the world about science in Africa.

 We, at AiS, envisage research into issues that originate from and/or affect local populations should be led and conducted by regional academic and research institutes.
 In recent years, the number of scholarly articles published by African scientists has risen dramatically.
 However, the impact of education, economic and societal sectors on research output by Africa-based institutes has received little attention from a scientometric perspective.
 Our vision is to create a data-driven, evidence-based mechanism that tracks and evaluates the quality of the scientific output of Africa-based institutes, whilst taking into account the impact of education and socio-economic status and making the data accessible to researchers, organisations, governments, philanthropists, pharmaceutical companies, private investors and members of the public.

 Such data has the potential to assist governments in transforming their countries, organisations to more efficiently direct their resources and members of the public to be better informed.

 AiS exists to highlight the fast-growing yet seemingly overlooked scientific research output of Africa-based universities and institutes, using a plethora of country-specific indices.